 - No truck driver may exceed a 60/70-hour limit in seven/eight consecutive driving days.
-Drivers can restart seven/eight-day periods after 34 or more consecutive hours off duty.
+A truck driver may restart seven/eight-day periods after 34 or more consecutive hours off duty.

-- Drivers may only drive if eight or less hours have passed since their last 30-minute off-duty or sleeper berth period.
+- Drivers may only drive if eight or fewer hours have passed since their last 30-minute off-duty or sleeper berth period.

 - Drivers in sleeper berths must spend at least eight hours in the sleeper (passenger-carrying).
-Drivers can split sleeper berth time into two separate periods as long as both are at least two hours long.
+Sleeper berth time can be split into two separate periods as long as both are at least two hours long.
 Cargo-carrying drivers must take an additional (separate) two consecutive hours off-duty or in the sleeper berth.

 A trucking company or employer pressuring its drivers to meet deadlines could be a form of negligence if it results in a driver breaking hours of service rules, dozing off behind the wheel, and causing an accident.
 Trucking companies should never pressure its drivers to keep driving even when they feel tired.
 All truck drivers must adhere to the FMCSA hours of service laws, or else face penalties and liabilities for accidents.